NODDZY/visual-npc-dialogue/README.md

 ## Installation Instructions
 This plugin is designed for use within the open source OSRS client [RuneLite](https://runelite.net/) which is free to use.

-To install the plugin, start up the RuneLite client and search for the *AudioVisual NPC Dialogue* plugin in the Plugin Hub.\
+To install the plugin, start up the RuneLite client and search for the *Visual NPC Dialogue* plugin in the Plugin Hub.
 Detailed instructions on how to achieve this can be found on the [RuneLite wiki](https://github.com/runelite/runelite/wiki/Information-about-the-Plugin-Hub).

 ## Configuration